Martin2112/trillian-examples/railgun/storage/boltdb/layout.md

 ## Subtrees

-Subtree protos are in a single bucket per tree.
+Subtree protos are under a bucket per tree.
 The bucket name is `Subtree_XXXX` where XXXX is the treeID in hex.

-Within the bucket the keys are subtree paths and the values are marshalled `storagepb.Subtree` protos.
+Within the bucket the keys are subtree paths and the values buckets.
+Within these buckets the keys are big-endian representations of the write revision number and values are marshalled `storagepb.Subtree` protos.

 ## Trees